How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 6. Create a communication plan

-- Inform safety leadership of emergency event
+- Inform safety leadership/incident commander of the emergency event

-- Send out alert to impacted group
+- Send out an alert to the impacted group

-- Call 9-1-1 and/or emergency responders
+- Call 9-1-1 and/or the fire department

-- Remind impacted group of evacuation instructions
+- Remind affected groups of the evacuation instructions

-- Remind impacted group of assembly area
+- Remind impacted groups of the assembly area

 - Communicate with company leaders about event status

-- Inform impacted group of recovery steps
+- Inform the impacted group of the recovery steps

 - Give the all-clear to return to the building

-You’ll also want to make sure you have up-to-date contact information, especially phone numbers for all employees and any emergency contacts such as family members.
+You’ll also want to make sure you have up-to-date contact information, especially cell phone numbers for all employees and any emergency contacts such as family members.
 Out-of-date phone numbers might mean you’re sending alerts people will never receive.
 You don’t want any of your employees left out of the loop in an evacuation notice.

 7. Add your contingency plans